Do you ever stop and wonder where a craving comes from?

-And my friend of choice was always Jen (my partner in crime, I would have not have made it through this program without her, I love her more than words can express and no matter where we go someone has to point out how pretty she is because she’s just that pretty)
+My friend of choice was always Jen (partner in crime that I would have not have made it through this program without her, I love her more than words can express, and no matter where we go someone has to point out how pretty she is because she’s just that pretty)

-Then on the drive back to school regret would immediately set in followed by the promise of; we will never do that again.
-Only, a week or two would pass and you forget about the pain because all you can remember is the dirty delicious taste.
+Then on the drive back to school regret every minute of it followed by the promise of; we will never do that again.
+Only, a week or two would pass and you forget because all you can remember is the dirty dirty delicious taste.

 I guess it’s similar to childbirth???
 The pain is so severe they think ok one.
 Then a year or two passes, they get pregnant again, then your water breaks and you’re like; oh right… this is what that felt like.
-And yes the pain of post fast food Mexican is just like childbirth.
+And yes the pain of post Taco Bell is just like childbirth.